LeBer-LeMoyne House

-Le Ber-Le Moyne House (Maison Le Ber-Le Moyne) is the oldest complete building in Montreal, Quebec, Canada.
+Le Ber-Le Moyne House (Maison Le Ber-Le Moyne) is the oldest complete building in Montreal, Quebec, Canada, built between 1669 and 1671.
 It is located in the borough of Lachine, bordering the Saint Lawrence River, between the Lachine Rapids and Lake Saint-Louis.
 It is a recognized National Historic Site of Canada since June 19, 2002.
 The Le Ber-Le Moyne site and its archaeological collection have also been classified as heritage assets by the ministère de la Culture et des communications du Québec since 2001.

 The fur trading post (1669–1687)

 The Le Ber-Le Moyne House was constructed on land which once belonged to the French explorer René-Robert Cavelier de La Salle.
-In 1667 Ville Marie's richest merchants, Jacques Le Ber and Charles Le Moyne bought the land from Cavelier de La Salle to construct Lachine's first fur trading post.
+In 1667, Ville Marie's richest merchants, Jacques Le Ber and Charles Le Moyne bought the land from Cavelier de La Salle to construct Lachine's first fur trading post.
 Constructed between 1669 and 1671, the fur trading post enabled the two brothers-in-law to control the main access routes of the Lake Saint-Louis and consequently the fur trade.
 Archival records indicate that the merchants ceased to use the building sometime between 1680 and 1685.
-Today the Le Ber-Le Moyne House is the last remaining structure that can be associated with Charles Le Moyne's career.
+Today, the Le Ber-Le Moyne House is the last remaining structure that can be associated with Charles Le Moyne's career.

 From trading post to farm house (1687–1844)

-Following Le Moyne's death in 1685 his widow, Catherine Primot, sold the former fur trading post to Guillemot dit Lalande in 1687.
+Following Le Moyne's death in 1685, his widow, Catherine Primot, sold the former fur trading post to Guillemot dit Lalande in 1687.
 The dit Lalande family did not remain in Lachine for very long.
 In 1689 the family abandoned their home following the Massacre of Lachine.

-In 1695 Marguerite Chorel, the wife of Guillaume de Lorimier, acquired the house and the surrounding land.
-The couple moved into their new home in 1698.
-Widowed in 1709, Chorel lived off the land with her children and continued to reside in the Le Ber-Le Moyne House until her death in 1736.
-Her daughter and son inherited the house and its surrounding farm land.
+In 1695, Marguerite Chorel, the wife of Guillaume de Lorimier, acquired the house and the surrounding land.
+The couple moved into their new home in 1698; widowed in 1709, Chorel lived off the land with her children and continued to reside in the Le Ber-Le Moyne House until her death in 1736.
+Her daughter and son inherited the house and its surrounding farmland.

 Hugh Heney, an Irish inn owner, acquired the farm in 1765.
 Three years later, Heney hired Jean-Baptiste Crête to modernize the home.
 Heney never moved into the house himself but rather leased it and had his tenants cultivate the farmland.